 4. OUTSIDE of KMD:

 • what we can strongly recommend for now is THE LAST RESORT, 100 km or about 4-5 hours driving from Thamel towards the Tibetan border.
 See the LP!
-We did the 5 day Helambu trek with them – with our children, 14 and 16 at the time! – and a day of white water rafting and 2 days of canyoning.
+We did the 5 day Helambu trek with them – with our children, 14 and 16 at the time! – and a day of white water rafting on the Bhote Koshi and 2 days of canyoning.
 These last three days while staying in their nice hotel.
 Two of us did also the “swing” – more fun than the bungee jump as the free fall takes longer!

 • Out of Pokhara we did the POONHILL TREK, also with our children (6 and 8 at the time) !
 A not so tough 7 day trek staying in teahouses and going to a maximum of 3200 meter (Poonhill).
 But any amount of days seems now possible..!

 Was the purpose of this visit.
 Booked but to do at a later date………..